Ex-UK PM May prompts storm over knighthood for cricket hero Boycott

-LONDON (Reuters) - Former British Prime Minister Theresa May has attracted criticism from domestic abuse charities for choosing Geoffrey Boycott, one of her cricket heroes, for a knighthood.
+LONDON (Reuters) - Former British Prime Minister Theresa May has chosen Geoffrey Boycott, one of her cricket heroes, for a knighthood, attracting criticism from domestic abuse charities.

-The retired England batsman was convicted in France in 1998 of hitting his ex-girlfriend; he maintains his innocence and said he “couldn’t give a toss” about the criticism.
+The retired England batsman was convicted in France in 1998 of hitting his ex-girlfriend; on Tuesday he was unrepentant over the incident, saying that the allegations were untrue and that he “couldn’t give a toss” about the criticism.

 The opposition Labour party and campaigners called for Boycott’s nomination to be rescinded.